DevarshVasani/AgentGit/README.md

 that loop is solid.

 **What this is not:**
-- Not a full-featured git GUI replacement (no push/pull UI in v0.1, no blame, no merge-PR-review features)
+- Not a full-featured git GUI replacement (no blame, no merge-PR-review features)
 - Not cross-platform — Linux-first, terminal-only
-- Not a wrapper around the `git` CLI — it uses libgit2 (`git2`) directly
+- Not a pure-libgit2 purist for network ops — local ops use libgit2
+  (`git2`) directly, while push/pull shell out to the `git` CLI (lazygit-style) so your ssh keys, agent, and credential helpers work unchanged

 ## Layout